Originally posted 2006-12-15 07:36:59. Republished by Blog Post Promoter

-Earlier this week I was at Needlepoint, Inc in San Francisco (http://www.needlepointinc.com).
-They had their shop decorated for Christmas with a charming tree with nothing but needlepoint ornaments on it.
+Once when I was visiting Needlepoint, Inc in San Francisco, they had their shop decorated for Christmas with a charming tree with nothing but needlepoint ornaments on it.
 My favorites were needlepoint flags.
 There are painted canvases of flags of many different countries.
 But what really struck me was the finishing.
 They were finished as rectangles about 1/2″ thick, with fabric for the sides and back, and cording around the sides.
-The weren’t stuffed, but probably finished over blocks of foam.
-The fabrics were glitzy, but didn’t overwhelm the graphic simplicity of the flags.
+They weren’t stuffed, but probably finished over blocks of foam.
+The fabrics were glitzy but didn’t overwhelm the graphic simplicity of the flags.

 I was delighted.